-Furthermore, Moldova is one of the poorest countries in the region.
-In 2014, the World Bank estimated that 41% of the population lived below the poverty line of USD 5 a day7.
-The same study estimates that about 18% of household income depends on remittances.
-The Moldovan National Bureau of Statistics reported in November 2021 that 26.8% of the population live in absolute poverty, an increase of 1.6 percentage points compared to 2019 (25.2%).
-This highlights the significant impact of COVID-19 on the most vulnerable citizens.
-Moreover, although gas is accessible mostly throughout the country, a sign of the persistent energy poverty is that a sizeable share of the population use firewood for heating, despite having access to gas8.
+7 https://ec.europa.eu/commission/presscorner/detail/en/IP 21 2712 citizens.
+Moreover, although gas is accessible mostly throughout the country, a sign of the persistent energy poverty is that a sizeable share of the population uses firewood for heating, despite having access to gas9.
 This is in part explained by already higher gas costs in Moldova than in other countries across the Eastern Partnership.
-A significant proportion of the Moldovan population is therefore highly vulnerable to the increase in gas prices.
+A significant proportion of the Moldovan population is therefore highly vulnerable to the increase in gas and electricity prices.